LiveHelperChat/doc/docs/bot/multiple-languages.md

 ## Set translation for our message

 When you click on translation group you will be presented with `Translations items`.
-Window should look like once you click on translation group title.
+Window should look like this once you click on translation group title.

 ![](/img/bot/translations-groups.png)